 The housing market is clearly in better shape than when Obama took office in 2009, but the president can’t take much of the credit.

+- Homeownership affordability has improved.
 Although prices are nearly back to their January 2009 level, affordability has improved because mortgage rates have fallen.
-The typical mortgage rate on a 30-year fixed-rate loan dropped from 5.05% in January 2009 to 3.38% in October 2012 (Freddie Mac).
-That drop in mortgage rates reduced the monthly mortgage payment on a $200,000 loan by 18%.
+The typical mortgage rate on a 30-year fixed-rate loan dropped from 5.05% in January 2009 to 3.60% in August 2012 (Freddie Mac).
+That drop in mortgage rates reduced the monthly mortgage payment on a $200,000 loan by 16%.
 For those who can afford the down payment and can qualify for a mortgage (which excludes a lot of people), homeownership is significantly more affordable today than when Obama took office.

+- Delinquencies have slowed, even though foreclosures remain high.
 As the job market picks up, fewer people are falling behind on their mortgages.
-According to Lender Processing Services (LPS), 7.40% of mortgages were delinquent in September 2012, down from 8.61% in January 2009.
+According to Lender Processing Services (LPS), 7.03% of mortgages were delinquent in July 2012, down from 8.61% in January 2009.
 Although delinquencies have fallen, foreclosures have increased: that’s because the foreclosure stage is the later part of a long process and therefore lags the improvement in home prices and the delinquency rate.
-The share of mortgages in the foreclosure process has risen to 3.87% in September 2012 from 2.43% in January 2009.
+The share of mortgages in the foreclosure process has risen to 4.08% in July 2012 from 2.43% in January 2009.
 Most of this increase is due to foreclosures backing up in “judicial” states such as Florida and New York, which have a much longer legal foreclosure process.
 The share of homes in foreclosure is now almost three times higher in “judicial” states than in “non-judicial” states.

 Even if the housing market is, in important ways, in better shape than it was four years ago, Obama can’t take much credit for it.
 Although mortgage rates are lower, credit for that goes to the weak economy and the Federal Reserve.
 The declines in inventories and vacancies are mostly because new construction plunged after 2007 and has remained far below normal levels – so few new homes have been added to the supply.
 It is also because there are fewer foreclosed and other distressed homes for sale.
 And the biggest hangover from the housing crisis – homes stuck in the foreclosure process – is governed more by states than by the feds.